-c.
-Near-surface wind convergence over the WBCs

-A crucial part of the storm track response to SST is precipitation, which tends to cluster around the WBCs and is associated with high near-surface wind convergence (NSWC) and substantial vertical ascent.
-The climatological NSWC is observed to coincide with the ocean fronts and the Laplacians of SST and SLP, which indicates that the boundary layer process depicted by linear Ekman dynamics is germane to the observed NSWC and precipitation responses (Feliks et al. 2004; Minobe et al. 2008, 2010).
-However, the unambiguous attribution of NSWC to the steady Ekman-balanced mass adjustment mechanism is difficult due to the coexistence of extratropical storm tracks with the WBC currents, which also induce minima in the time-mean SLP Laplacian over the SST fronts (O'Neill et al. 2017).

-O'Neill et al. (2015) show from QuikSCAT observations and a regional atmospheric model that linear boundary layer dynamics cannot explain the daily time-scale occurrence of NSWC since, on rain-free days, surface divergence dominates even though the SST Laplacian would indicate convergence.
-Using an extreme value filter, O'Neill et al. (2017) further show that NSWC and vertical motion over the Gulf Stream are highly skewed and consist of infrequent yet extreme surface convergence events and more frequent but weak, divergent events, such that the median surface flow field is weakly divergent or nearly non-convergent (Figure 6).
-Parfitt and Czaja (2016) and Parfitt and Seo (2018) argue that much of the precipitation and NSWC are associated with atmospheric fronts given that only a weak near-surface divergence remains in longer time means when the contribution from atmospheric fronts is removed (Rousseau et al. 2021).

-Current research emphasizes identifying how and why atmospheric fronts align with and linger over ocean fronts in all major WBCs and whether there is an additional underlying, steady, small-scale boundary layer effect.
-For example, Small et al. (unpublished manuscript) argue for a distinct temporal dependence of the NSWC over WBC SSTs, where atmospheric fronts govern its day-to-day variability, while the pressure adjustment and vertical mixing mechanisms provide lower frequency modulations.
-This is consistent with the results from Brachet et al. (2012), who separate the SLP Laplacian into sub-10 day and longer time-scales, showing the former being dominated by the synoptic disturbances and the latter the SST forcing.
+622 c.
+Near-surface wind convergence and vertical motion over the WBCs 623 A crucial part of the storm track response to SST is precipitation, which tends to cluster around 624 the WBCs and is associated with high near-surface wind convergence (NSWC) and substantial 625 vertical ascent.
+The climatological NSWC coincides with the ocean fronts and the Laplacians of 626 SST and SLP, which indicates that the boundary layer process depicted by linear Ekman 627 dynamics is germane to the observed NSWC and precipitation responses (Feliks et al. 2004; 628 Minobe et al. 2008, 2010).
+However, the unambiguous attribution of NSWC to the steady 629 Ekman-balanced mass adjustment mechanism remains difficult due to the coexistence of 630 extratropical storm tracks with the WBC currents, which also induce minima in the time-mean 631 SLP Laplacian over the SST fronts (O'Neill et al. 2017).
+632 633 O'Neill et al. (2015) show from QuikSCAT observations and a regional atmospheric model that 634 linear boundary layer dynamics cannot explain the daily time-scale occurrence of NSWC since, 635 on rain-free days, surface divergence dominates even though the SST Laplacian would indicate 636 convergence (Figure 6).
+Using an extreme value filter, O'Neill et al. (2017) further show that 637 NSWC and vertical motion over the Gulf Stream are highly skewed and consist of infrequent yet 638 extreme surface convergence events and more frequent but weak, divergent events, such that the 639 median surface flow field is weakly divergent or nearly non-convergent (Figure 6).
+Parfitt and 640 Czaja (2016) and Parfitt and Seo (2018) argue that much of the precipitation and NSWC are 641 associated with atmospheric fronts, given that only a weak near-surface divergence remains 642 when the contribution from atmospheric fronts is removed (Rousseau et al. 2021).
+In contrast, 643 Masunaga et al. (2020a,b) showed that storms and fronts of moderate intensity are significant 644 contributors to the time-mean convergence observed over the Gulf Stream and KOE.
+645 646 Current research emphasizes identifying how and why atmospheric fronts align with and linger 647 over ocean fronts in all major WBCs and whether there is an additional underlying, steady, 648 small-scale boundary layer effect.
+There might exist a distinct temporal dependence of the 649 NSWC over WBC SSTs, where atmospheric fronts govern its day-to-day variability, while the 650 pressure adjustment and vertical mixing mechanisms provide lower frequency modulations (e.g., 651 Brachet et al. 2012; Small et al. 2022).
+652